Updated July 017

 The site at Ngungnunkurukan (locally known as Coconut Well), 21 kilometres north of Broome, is a very special place.
 The site adjoins one of the three major Aboriginal song lines that traverse Australia.
 It has major rock formations significant to the Gularabulu people, whose community is a kilometre or two south.
 The land’s ten acres of natural bush fronts directly onto a tidal lagoon and then the Indian Ocean about 400 metres to the west.

-It was agreed with the traditional owners that all rocks and significant trees be left untouched and that no access be allowed onto an exceptionally sacred part of the site.
+It was accordingly agreed with the traditional owners that all rocks and significant trees be left untouched.
+Furthermore, that no access be allowed onto an exceptionally sacred part of the site.
 Also, as far as possible, to avoid having heavy earth moving machinery close to that area.
-The Shire and FESA allowed the obligatory fire trails to detour away from these areas.
+The Shire and fire authority explicitly allowed the obligatory fire trails to detour away from these areas.

 The upper half of the 10 acre block at Coconut Well.

 We moved onto the land in April 2000.
-Cyclone Rosita struck ten days later.
-We sheltered from the 160 km/h gusts by burying our OKA off-road truck to its chassis and strapping a table over its windscreen.
-Whilst scary, the plus 160 km/h wind was an invaluable introduction.
-As the site is high up and totally exposed to cyclonic winds it caused us to rethink the engineering – so as to cope with up to 240 km/h.
+Cyclone Rosita, however, struck ten days later.
+We sheltered from the 160 km/h gusts by burying our OKA off-road truck to its chassis.
+We also strapped a table over its windscreen.
+Whilst scary, the plus 160 km/h wind was nevertheless an invaluable introduction.
+As the site is high up and totally exposed to cyclonic winds it caused us to rethink the engineering.
+This was thus done: so as to cope with up to 240 km/h.

-Our main requirements were for light and space, plus a home that would form a natural extension of the Indian ocean and dunes to our west, and the untouched bush behind us.
-The original concept was good but, as an engineer myself, it was no surprise that the structure was twice rejected (by Broome Shire) as having inadequate cyclone protection.
+Our main requirements were for light and space.
+Furthermore we sought a home that would form a natural extension of the Indian ocean and dunes to our west.
+And likewise the untouched bush behind us.
+The original concept was good.
+But as an engineer myself, it was no surprise the structure was officially rejected – for inadequate cyclone protection.
 It was subsequently and brilliantly re-done by Garry Bartlett of B&J Building Consultants (in Broome).

-The all solar house’s main strength is a double curvature roof.
-It is fabricated from heavy gauge Colorbond steel.
-This is secured by 14 gauge Tek screws and cyclone washers at every channel into purlins that are welded to four similarly double curved rolled steel joists.
-A similar gauge terracotta-coloured Colorbond ceiling is attached directly to the underside of the purlins.
-This (in effect massive but light beam) is tied down by forty 100 by 100 mm square hollow steel posts embedded into a 600 by 600 mm concrete perimeter beam.
+The all solar house’s main strength is its double curvature roof of heavy gauge Colorbond steel.
+This is secured by 14 gauge Tek screws and cyclone washers at every channel into purlins.
+These are likewise welded to four similarly double curved rolled steel joists.
+A similar gauge terracotta-coloured Colorbond ceiling attaches directly to the purlins’ underside.
+This (in effect massive but light beam) is tied down by forty 100 by 100 mm square hollow steel posts.
+Each is embedded into a 600 by 600 mm concrete perimeter beam.

-Diagonally located 150-mm, 20 mm thick, steel tubes provide further support and double as water down pipes.
+Diagonally located 150-mm, 20 mm thick, steel tubes provide further support.
+They also double as water down pipes.
 The remainder of the house is almost entirely cyclone-proof toughened glass sliding doors.
 Each has slide-open stainless steel security mesh.
 There are no internal walls as such.
 The floor is ochre-coloured polished concrete.

-The first major building problem was having the originally planned 100 by 200 mm rolled steel section roof supports formed to the necessary double curvature without buckling.
-This proved not possible so the design was changed to similar sized rolled steel joists.
+The first major building problem was having the planned rolled steel section roof supports formed to the necessary double curvature without buckling.
+This proved not possible.
+The design was thus changed to similar sized rolled steel joists.
 These were rolled up in Perth, trucked the 2100 km to Broome, welded up into complete end sections and then trucked the 4200 km round journey to and from Perth for galvanizing.
 The roofing sections were rolled to the same curvature.